KristofferK/SafariBooksOffline/README.md

 ## Purpose
 SafariBooksOnline.com offers a range of educational for a small monthly fee.
 It does however require you to have internet access.
-Furthermore we find the paragraphs to be too wide, making it harder to read and drastically reducing my reading speed.
+Furthermore we find the paragraphs to be too wide, making it harder to read and drastically reducing our reading speed.
 We also find the page to be too bright.

 We'd like to examine whether or not it's possible to make a local website, where we can load these HTML files in a seamlessly way.
 In later versions the local website, should be able to download chapters to local storage itself.
 This will of course only be possible, when having internet access.